kondi0/ng4-intl-phone/README.md

     </form>
     ```
     ### locale attribute
     An ISO 639-1 language code can be provided to set available language:
      es: Spanish,
      en: English

+    ### defaultCountry attribute
+       An ISO 639-1 country code can be provided to set default country selected.

     ## License
     * License: MIT